-Additionally, if you're planning on camping within the national park, a backcountry permit is required.
+If you're planning on camping within the national park, a backcountry permit is required.
 See the "Mountain Conditions" section below for details on obtaining one.

 Note that some of the national park rules (no weapons, no pets, no bicycles) apply to the section of the Putvin Trail not only within the national park but also within the Mount Skokomish Wilderness area.

 When To Climb"Normal climbing season" - July through September - offers the most stable weather.
 Early season and winter climbs will obviously be made more difficult by the snow-closures of the Hamma Hamma River Road (trailhead is at approximately 1500 - 2000 feet).

 CampingA backcountry camping permit is required for all overnight stays within the Olympic National Park.
 Contact the Wilderness Information Center (see above) regarding permits.
 The most likely camping destination for a Mount Stone climb is at the Lake of the Angels, a popular destination for hikers, backpackers, and climbers.

 Mountain ConditionsContact the Olympic National Park Wilderness Information Center (WIC) in Port Angeles, WA at 360-565-3100.
 You can also visit their (fairly good for NPS) website: WIC website .
 The rangers there are very helpful and usually well-informed as to trail conditions etc. Note that some but not all areas within ONP are subject to camping quotas.
 The rangers readily accept reservations.

 GuidebookThe only known guidebook to list Mount Stone is the Climber's Guide to the Olympic Mountains.
 It discusses three possible summit routes as well as routes for the two subsummits.
 The descriptions are brief but fairly accurate (for the most part).
 The book also has a 3D projection sketch of Stone and vicinity.